magda-io/magda/packages/create-secrets/README.md

   YES (Create Secrets in Cluster using existing config now)
 ```

--   Run with --help will all options:
+-   Run with --help will show all options:

 ```
 $ create-secrets --help